glukinho/zabbix-veeam-rest/README.md

    where `username` and `password` are for account on Veeam host, `veeam_ip` is Veeam host.

+1. Create global or host macros `{$VEEAM_BACKUP_NODATA}`.
+I use '36h' to have trigger risen when the job was not executed for 36 hours.
 1. Create global or host macros `{$VEEAM_REPLICA_FAILED_TIME}`.
 For example, I use '6h' for it, so my replication jobs rise trigger when last successful replica was more than 6 hours ago.
+1. Create global regular expression:
+    * Name: `Veeam REPLICAJOBSCHEDULE`
+    * Expression type: Character string not included
+    * Expression: `false`

 1. Wait for items discovery.

-## Backup and agent jobs
+## Backup, backup copy and agent jobs
-Trigger rises if last job was not successful.
+Trigger rises if last job was not successful or last job was over `{$VEEAM_BACKUP_NODATA}` ago.

 ## Replica jobs
 Trigger rises if last successful job was over `{$VEEAM_REPLICA_FAILED_TIME}` ago (you can set it yourself using global or host macros).